-- a) A decision was not reached during an RB meeting; - b) An RB discussion led to a request for further information from one or more members, or from a TWG prior to a vote; - c) A decision taken during a RB meeting was made dependent on the provision of further information by a member or TWG; and - d) The RB is not convened or is unable to meet for a period of more than twelve (12) months.
+- 1. A decision was not reached during an RB meeting; - 2.
+An RB discussion led to a request for further information from one or more members, or from a TWG prior to a vote; - A decision taken during an RB meeting was made dependent on the provision of further information by a member or TWG; and - 4.
+The RB has not convened or is unable to meet for a period of more than twelve (12) months.

-In the case where a remote procedure is invoked, the Chair of the RB, or the Secretary on behalf of the Chair, shall circulate an email to members elaborating clearly and succinctly the circumstances surrounding the point to be addressed virtually, including background on the issue, a summary of discussions to date, and any relevant references to minutes or other records of discussion (these should be attached to the message) and the deadline for submitting a vote.
+In the case where a remote procedure is invoked, the chair of the RB, or the secretary on behalf of the chair, shall circulate an email to members elaborating clearly and succinctly the circumstances surrounding the point to be addressed virtually, including background on the issue, a summary of discussions to date, and any relevant references to minutes or other records of discussion (these should be attached to the message) and the deadline for submitting a vote.
 Members should be reminded that a silence procedure (see below) will prevail should they not cast their vote before the indicated deadline.

-B. 3.5.14.
-Virtual Voting Procedures
+B.3.4.14Virtual voting procedures

-B.3.5.14.1.
-Voting to Approve IMAS Documents
+B.3.4.14.1 Voting to approve IMAS documents

-For decisions made virtually, and where RB members are requested to vote on the approval of an IMAS document, including IMAS, TNMAs and T&EP, members will be given a minimum of twenty one (21) days to provide a vote by email to the Secretary.
-A vote on the approval of an IMAS document must receive responses from more than two thirds of the full membership for the motion to be carried.
+For decisions made virtually, and where RB members are requested to vote on the approval of an IMAS document, including IMAS, TNMAs and T&EP, members will be given a minimum of twenty-one (21) days to provide a vote by email to the secretary.
+A vote on the approval of an IMAS document must receive responses from more than two-thirds of the full membership for the motion to be carried.
 If this is not achieved, the voting period can be extended by a further seven (7) days.
 If after the additional seven (7) days, a member has not submitted their vote, a silence procedure will be applied, and their vote will be recorded as positive.
 Votes shall be carried by a simple majority.

-B.3.5.14.2.
-For All Other Decisions
+B.3.4.14.2 For all other decisions

-In order to avoid delays in decision-making, other that the decision to approve IMAS content (see above), virtual decisions will be subject to a silence procedure.
-Members shall have fourteen (14) days to cast their vote by email to the Secretary.
+In order to avoid delays in decision-making, other than the decision to approve IMAS content (see above), virtual decisions will be subject to a silence procedure.
+Members shall have fourteen (14) days to cast their vote by email to the secretary.
 After this time has elapsed, if a member has not submitted their vote, their vote shall be recorded as a positive vote.
 In exceptional circumstances, members may request an additional seven (7) day period for responding.
-This additional time may be granted at the discretion of the Chair of the RB.
+This additional time may be granted at the discretion of the chair of the RB.
 Votes will be carried by a simple majority.